SystemsApproach/private5g/arch.rst

 it establishes the tunnels introduced in :numref:`Figure %s
 <fig-tunnels>`: a GTP/UDP/IP tunnel to the Core's User Plane (Core-UP)
 and a SCTP/IP tunnel to the Core's Control Plane (Core-CP).
-Second, each UE has an operator-provided SIM card, which uniquely identifies the subscriber and establishes the radio parameters (e.g., frequency band) needed to communicate with that operator's base stations.
-The SIM card also includes a secret key that the UE uses to authenticate itself.
+Second, each UE has an operator-provided SIM card, which contains information that uniquely identifies the subscriber and includes a secret key that the UE uses to authenticate itself.

 The identifier burned into each SIM card, called an *IMSI (International Mobile Subscriber Identity)*, is a globally unique id